 Section 1: The following shall guide all members during meetings: i.
 Meetings shall start at 1200pm prompt.

-Members who wish to speak or contribute during meetings must seek and be recognized by the presiding officer.
+Members who wish to speak or contribute during meetings must seek and be recognized by the chief whip.

 Members shall limit their contribution to the matters under discussion.

-Members shall limit their contribution to not more than five minutes, except where the presiding officer exercises his discretion for a waiver.
+Members shall limit their contribution to not more than five minutes, except where the chip whip exercises his discretion for a waiver.

 Members must be courteous and civil during their contributions.

-A member must stand up to make his contributions when permitted by the presiding officer.
+A member must stand up to make his contributions when permitted by the chief whip

 Members outside Lagos or outside the country are entitled to make their contributions through any online communication medium.

-viv: when members outside Lagos fail to indicate their attendance during the meeting, such is regarded as absenteeism and therefore attracts a fine as spelt out by this constitution under discipline.
+When members outside Lagos fail to indicate their attendance during the meeting, such is regarded as absenteeism and therefore attracts a fine as spelt out by this constitution under discipline.

-Section1:
+ARTICLE IX

-ARTICLE IX: DISCIPLINE
+DISCIPLINE

+Section 1:

-Any member who is absent from meetings shall pay the sum of #3000 only.
+Any member who is absent from meetings shall pay the sum of N5,000 only.
 If such member has a genuine reason for his absence, he shall be permitted to appeal to the Committee of the association which shall review and recommend appropriate action to the house.
 However, members must pay the fine before appeal.